 The UAE has structured its foreign relations in a way that draws support and commercial cooperation from around the world.
 Its friendly, collaborative outlook and outreach make it a good ally.

-It has the 6th largest oil reserve in the world, but it has worked to diversify its economy so as to not have all its eggs in that basket.
-Its no-tax, business, development, and entrepreneur-friendly policies draw people from all over the world.
+It has one of the largest oil reserves in the world, but it has worked to diversify its economy so as not to have all its eggs in one basket.
+Its low-tax, business, development, and entrepreneur-friendly policies draw people from all over the world.

 Why the UAE?

-Well known as an expat hotspot, the United Arab Emirates offers several unique and desirable residence by investment options.
-In 2018 they made several changes that have only improved their residence program.
+Well known as an expat hotspot, the United Arab Emirates offers several unique and desirable residence-by-investment options.
+In 2018, they made several changes that have improved their residence program.
 Previously, only two-year permits were offered.
 Now, with the right skill set or investment amounts, they offer 5 and 10-year visas.

 As previously mentioned, the UAE knows that its strengths lie in creating an atmosphere friendly to investors, developers, and entrepreneurs – not in a beautiful landscape, plentiful and various natural resources, or a large, highly trained workforce.
 It knows it needs to reach outward to draw people in.
 Its expat and business-friendly policies and programs definitely reflect that.

 So, let’s dig in to discuss what some of the residence options are.

 UAE Golden Visa – Residence by Investment in the UAE

 It should probably be stated upfront that the UAE rarely, if ever, grants citizenship.
 Currently, there is a circulating proposal in the government that would allow for citizenship to be granted to foreigners who meet some pretty unrealistic requirements.

 It would be a long process and require you to learn Arabic and give up all your other passports, but it may become an option.